Skip to main content

 sub_statusNoSub-status within the main status

-title_nameYesJob title
+title_nameYesJob title from the posting

-salary_typeNoOne of: year, month, week, day, hour
+salary_typeYesSalary period: year, month, week, day, hour, or null

-company_nameYesCompany name
+company_nameYesCompany name from the posting

 Output Schema